Plugins

 • Real Time - automatically appends the current date and time to the system prompt, informing the model about current time.

-• System Prompt Extra (append) - appends additional system prompts (extra data) from a list to every current system prompt.
+• System Prompt Extra - appends additional system prompts (extra data) from a list to every current system prompt.
 You can enhance every system prompt with extra instructions that will be automatically appended to the system prompt.

 • Voice Control (inline) - provides voice control command execution within a conversation.